Vitamin

-Some sources include a fourteenth, choline.
+Some writers include choline as a vitamin.

 Vitamins have diverse biochemical functions.
 Vitamin A acts as a regulator of cell and tissue growth and differentiation.
 Vitamin D provides a hormone-like function, regulating mineral metabolism for bones and other organs.
 The B complex vitamins function as enzyme cofactors (coenzymes) or the precursors for them.
 Vitamins C and E function as antioxidants.
 Both deficient and excess intake of a vitamin can potentially cause clinically significant illness, although excess intake of water-soluble vitamins is less likely to do so.

 All the vitamins were discovered between 1910 and 1948.
-Historically, when intake of vitamins from diet was lacking, the results were vitamin deficiency diseases.
+Historically, when intake of vitamins from the diet was lacking, the results were vitamin deficiency diseases.
 Then, starting in 1935, commercially produced tablets of yeast-extract vitamin B complex and semi-synthetic vitamin C became available.
 This was followed in the 1950s by the mass production and marketing of vitamin supplements, including multivitamins, to prevent vitamin deficiencies in the general population.
 Governments have mandated the addition of some vitamins to staple foods such as flour or milk, referred to as food fortification, to prevent deficiencies.
-Recommendations for folic acid supplementation during pregnancy reduced risk of infant neural tube defects.
+Recommendations for folic acid supplementation during pregnancy reduced the risk of infant neural tube defects.